Auburn vs. Ole Miss NCAA Football Odds, Plays and Insights | October 30, 2021

 - This season, the Tigers have two against the spread wins in three games as a favorite of 3 points or more.

-- Auburn's games this year have hit the over on four of seven set point totals (57.1%).
+- Auburn's games this year have eclipsed the over/under four times in seven opportunities (57.1%).

-- When Auburn churns out more than 422.0 yards, the team is 4-0 against the spread and 4-0 overall.

-- The Tigers have turned the ball over five times this season, seven fewer than the Rebels have forced (12).
+- The Tigers have five giveaways this season, while the Rebels have 12 takeaways .

 - Find the latest spread and moneyline odds for Auburn at SISportsbook.